 - People with eating disorders put tremendous effort into avoiding feeling fat, but the more they do so, the more their lives are consumed by weight and shape concern.

-A non-clinical example is when people who fear abandonment act needy (e.g., ask their partner "Do you promise you won't leave me?") and their reassurance seeking (aimed at reducing their fears) creates a self-fulfilling prophecy because their partner gets sick of the ressurance seeking.
+A non-clinical example is when people who fear abandonment act needy (e.g., they ask their partner, "Do you promise you won't leave me?" repeatedly) and their reassurance seeking (aimed at reducing their fears) creates a self-fulfilling prophecy because their partner gets sick of needing to provide reassurance.